ahmedsalman74/Markteer/readme.md

 The Markteer API integrates with Stripe as the payment gateway for processing payments.
 This integration provides a secure and reliable payment solution for eCommerce transactions.

 For instructions on using the payment gateway, please refer to the Payment Gateway section in the README.

+## Contributing

+Contributions are welcome!
+If you'd like to contribute to Markteer, please follow these guidelines:

+- Fork the repository
+- Create your feature branch (`git checkout -b feature/fooBar`)
+- Commit your changes (`git commit -am 'Add some fooBar'`)
+- Push to the branch (`git push origin feature/fooBar`)
+- Create a new Pull Request

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgements

+- Special thanks to [Ahmed Salman](https://github.com/ahmedsalman74) for developing Markteer.
+- This project was inspired by the need for an efficient marketing automation tool in today's competitive business landscape.

+## Support

+For support, bug reports, or feature requests, please [open an issue](https://github.com/ahmedsalman74/Markteer/issues) on GitHub.

 ## Contact Information